lukethompsxn/edufuse/README.md

 A multi-language, educational, user space file system tool.
 This tool is designed to help ease some of the difficulties associated with developing a userspace filesystem.
 Many of the common setup difficulties have been alleviated, allowing the user to simply implement the file system methods without needing to worry about environment configuration.
 In addition to this a GUI is provided to help improve visibility and further improve the experience of developing a userspace file system.
 Whether you are developing your first userspace filesystem, or a seasoned proffesional, we hope eduFUSE can help speedup the development process. eduFUSE currently supports operating systems Linux and macOS, with languages C and Java.

 Part IV Honours Project by Luke Thompson and Joel Clarke.
-Supervised by Robert Sheehan.
+Supervised by Dr Robert Sheehan.

 ## Getting Started
 Firstly, you will need to install fuse, this can be done on linux using `sudo apt-get install libfuse-dev`.
 Then, below you will find the general eduFUSE user guide.
 Guides for [Java](https://github.com/lukethompsxn/edufuse/tree/master/java/) and [GUI](https://github.com/lukethompsxn/edufuse/tree/master/gui/) can be found at the respective links.